confio/cosmos-hd-key-derivation-spec/README.md

 Looking at those numbers we see a lot of direct mappings between the document names `BIP-XXXX` or `SLIP-XXXX` and the purpose `XXXX`.
-In order to avoid unnecessary conflicts we stay away from the four decimal purposes as well as the range reserved for SLIPs and look for a number greater than or equal to 20000.
+In order to avoid unnecessary conflicts we stay away from the four digit purposes as well as the range reserved for SLIPs and look for a number greater than or equal to 20000.
 In particular, every value `int(ASCII(s))` with a 3 or 4 character string `s` would work.
 So let's just use `int(ASCII("sky")) = 7564153` as the entry point to the cosmos.

 ## The chain index